 On the way back to your accommodation visit Fuglafjørður village.
 The harbour is a busy place where a steady traffic of local and boats gives life and colour.
 Admire the rusty red sculptures and visit the Arts and Crafts centre, Ribarhús and Piddasahandil, located in an old historic building (open from 15:00-17:30hrs).
-Continue to the village of Søldafjørður, to enjoy coffee with cake in a private home.
 2nd night on Eysturoy.

 From Eysturoy visit the small villages of Tjørnuvík and Saksun.
 Tjørnuvík is surrounded by steep mountains and offers a fantastic view to the impressive rock formations, the Giant and the Witch.
 Saksun is a picturesque village where the bay used to be a protected natural harbour.
 Today the entrance to the bay is blocked by sand but at low tide you can walk far out along the sand to the ocean.

 On arrival in Tórshavn check-in at your accommodation, then time to explore on your own.
 You can walk through the old parts of town, Tinganes and Reyn with their narrow alleys and charming houses with grass roofs.
+Or perhaps join an optional guided city walk.
 You can relax in one of the cosy cafés, down by the harbour with many colourful boats.
 At the end of the harbour is Østrom where you can see and buy contemporary Faroese art and fine crafts, and on the main street you can visit the pleasant old bookstore and tourist office.
 2 nights in Torshavn.

 Day at leisure.
-Maybe visit the art museum (open 13:00-16:00) close to the park - the permanent collection has a wide variety of Faroese art, and shows how nature and the landscape have been the dominant motifs throughout Faroese art history.
-From there, it is not far to Nordic House (open 09:00-17':00), the most important cultural institution in the Faroe Islands, helping to preserve and promote Nordic and Faroese culture.
-Or visit the National Museum (open 13:00-17:00) which contains discoveries from the ancient Vikings, and the famous Kirkjubø chairs that were part of the furnishings of the Magnus Cathedral in Kirkjubøur.
+We recommend a visit to the village of Kirkjubøur which is the Faroe Islands’ historical and cultural center.
+The picturesque old farm is home to a family who for 17 generations have run the farmstead and ecclesiastic site.
+See the unfinished Magnus Cathedral and the small medieval church of St. Olav.
+In Tórshavn perhaps visit the art museum - the permanent collection has a wide variety of Faroese art, and shows how nature and the landscape have been the dominant motifs throughout Faroese art history.
+From there it is not far to the Nordic House, the most important cultural institution in the Faroe Islands, helping to preserve and promote Nordic and Faroese culture.
+If you have time visit also the National Museum which contains discoveries from the ancient Vikings, and the famous Kirkjubø chairs that were part of the furnishings of the Magnus Cathedral in Kirkjubøur.
 2nd night in Tórshavn.

 Return your rental car at the airport and take the flight to Copenhagen.
 Your tour arrangements end upon your arrival at Copenhagen Airport.